-Other property-related revenue consists of ancillary revenues such as tenant insurance-related access fees and sales of storage supplies which are recognized in the period earned.
+Other property-related revenue primarily consists of ancillary revenues such as tenant insurance and/or tenant warranty protection-related access fees and sales of storage supplies which are recognized in the period earned.

-The Company and certain of the Company's PROs have tenant insurance- and/or protection plan-related arrangements with insurance companies and the Company's tenants.
-During the three months ended March 31, 2018 and 2017, the Company recognized \$1.7 million and \$1.4 million, respectively of tenant insurance and protection plan revenues.
+The Company and certain of the Company's PROs have tenant insurance- and/or tenant warranty protection planrelated arrangements with insurance companies and the Company's tenants.
+During the three months ended March 31, 2019 and 2018, the Company recognized \$2.1 million and \$1.7 million, respectively, of tenant insurance and tenant warranty protection plan revenues.

 The Company sells boxes, packing supplies, locks and other retail merchandise at its properties.
-During the three months ended March 31, 2018 and 2017, the Company recognized retail sales of \$0.4 million and \$0.3 million, respectively.
+During the three months ended March 31, 2019 and 2018, the Company recognized retail sales of \$0.4 million and \$0.4 million, respectively.